canonical/lxd/specs/command-line-user-experience.md

 Probably one of the most complex commands, it allows querying and setting all the configuration options available for containers and lxd hosts.

-It also allows creating profiles, profiles are a set of configuration keys which aren’t directly tied to a container.
-Instead it’s the profile itself which is tied to the container it’s configuring.
-Multiple profiles may be applied to a container, they override each other in the order they are applied and container-specific settings override any that value coming from a profile.
+It also supports profiles which are used to group configuration settings (configurations keys and devices) and then apply the resulting set to a given container.

 It’s possible to create, delete, list and setup profiles on a remote host.
 The one limitation is that a container can only reference local